A Bunch of Therapists

 This engaging discussion explores how feeling different can become your greatest strength, and why seeking out environments where you truly belong is essential for personal and professional fulfilment.

 Hosted by:Michaela McCarthy (Founder of The Awareness Centre, The Awareness Centre Training School, and Creator and Host of A Bunch of Therapists Podcast.
-Senior BACP Accredited Psychotherapist and Influential Leader) and Dipti Solanki (Therapist, Coach & Consultant, Mental Health Trainer and Founder of Grief Matters 4 All CIC).
+Senior BACP Accredited Psychotherapist and Influential Leader) and Dipti Solanki (Therapist, Coach and Consultant, Mental Health Trainer and Founder of Grief Matters 4 All CIC).

 In this compelling episode, Silva openly shares:• Growing up as an only child in a complex family dynamic in the French Alps• Feeling different from an early age and longing to 'see the horizon'• Discovering a diverse London environment on a school trip aged 15• The bold decision to leave home at 18 with just £50 and a one-way ticket• Working a succession of low-paid jobs whilst building a new life• Finding his calling supporting schizophrenic patients in the community• Discovering a capacity for listening and curiosity about clients• Training as a therapist and specialising in psychosexual therapy• Challenging heteronormative standards in sex and relationship therapy• Building a successful practice and becoming a published author• The transformative power of seeking out where you belong